CampaignLab/petitions-by-locality/README.md

 5. Run `$npm start` and navigate to `localhost:3000`.

 ## TODOs:
-- Weight constituencies by population, not 1/650 (population might be population or registered voters)
+- Weight constituencies by population, not 1/650 (population might be population or registered voters) DONE
 - Implelement proper topics caching non-manually
 - Move on to AWS?
 - Do things with the topics data